Freely-Given-org/OpenEnglishTranslation--OET/translatedTexts/ReadersVersion/README.md

 - Consider replacing J with Y, e.g., Jacob -> Yacob, John -> Yohan
 - Consider changing names still quite recognisable with only one letter difference, e.g., Lazarus -> Lazaros
 - Finish changing 'followers' to ‘apprentices’ where appropriate
-- Check consistency of keyterms, e.g., how is ‘son of God’, ‘holy spirit’, ‘kingdom of the heavens’ translated everywhere?
 - Compare parallel passages and choose the best renderings
 - Define and check style of s1 section headings, i.e., tense, perfects, etc.
 - Work on consistent two levels of major and minorsection headings (s1 and s2)